Trinidad Escobar

 Cover of Drawing Power, published by Abrams

-In 2019 she was the guest speaker at Pinay Power, hosted by McGill University and Drawn & Quarterly in Montreal, Canada.
-In 2020 her comics were featured in Eisner, Ringo, and Ignatz-winning anthologies like Drawing Power (Abrams) and Be Gay, Do Comics (IDW).
+In 2019 she was the guest speaker at the Pinay Power conference, hosted by McGill University and Drawn & Quarterly in Montreal, Canada.
+In 2020 her comics were featured in Eisner, Ringo, and Ignatz-winning anthologies like Drawing Power (Abrams) and Be Gay, Do Comics (IDW, Penguin Random House).
 Her poem-comics have been featured in literary journals like Shenandoah and The Brooklyn Review.
-She made funnies for The New Yorker.
-Her comics journalism has been featured The Nib, The Washington Post, and other newspapers.
-Her most treasured projects include making: poem-comics with incarcerated youth with the help of educator and artist Maddy “MADlines” Clifford, a series of Narcan posters for the county of Alameda in California for overdose awareness, yearly artwork for teen parents at Hilltop School in San Francisco, and a community mural commemorating the Filipino Farm Workers that hangs in the teen center in her hometown library.
+The New Yorker invited her to make funnies, or humor comic strips, for their daily comics.
+Her comics journalism has been featured in The Nib, The Washington Post, and other newspapers.
+Trinidad’s poem-comic on sexual violence was on display at The Society of Illustrators as well as at the first-ever international Women in Comics 2021 exhibits in Rome and Naples, Italy.

 Trinidad’s book Arrive In My Hands, an Ignatz and Broken Frontier Award-nominated collection of erotic lesbian poetry-comics was published by Black Josei Press in 2022.